erykjj/jwlmanager/res/HELP.md

 #####
 ### Import
 ######
 You can work with the exported MS Excel file (reusing the column headings) or use a special **UTF-8 encoded** text file with the Notes, Highlights or Annotations to import.
 You can use the file produced by exporting, or you can create your own.
 The Higlights file is a CSV text file with a `{HIGHLIGHTS}` header.
 The Annotations file must start with `{ANNOTATIONS}` on the first line.
-You can simply **drag-and-drop the import file** into the app.
+You can simply **drag-and-drop the import text files** into the app as long as they have the correct header line.
 ######
 Editing or creating a Highlights import file is *not* recommended.
 Exported Highlights can be merged into another archive.
 Any conflicting/duplicate entries will be replaced and *overlapping highlights will be combined and the color changed to the one being imported* (this can affect the final number).
 #### Importing Notes